At a glance…

 Construction and Renovation

-Orientation is hosted by our Argentina team at the volunteer house in Villa Allende.
-Orientation begins on the morning of your chosen start date and covers everything you need to know for your volunteer program in Argentina – Introduction to Argentina, Culture and Customs, Rules and Expectations, Safety, Travel Opportunities, Introduction to Project and Placement.
+Orientation is hosted by our Cordoba team at the volunteer house in Saldan.
+Orientation begins on the morning of your chosen start date and covers everything you need to know for your volunteer program in Cordoba – Introduction to Argentina, Culture and Customs, Rules and Expectations, Safety, Travel Opportunities, Introduction to Project and Placement.
 The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socializing.

 First Day: On your first day of volunteering, you will be escorted to your placement by a local coordinator and introduced to the placement staff you will be working with.